Lullabot/github-pm/README.md

 one system ever seemed to satisfy the team.

-We recently started using GitHub for project management after the developers started raving about how much they loved it for their code tools.
-To our surprise, GitHub has a lot of very competent organizational tools that can benefit any given project.
-Our designers even started using it for some of their own projects, which I think says something about GitHub's aesthetics.
-With a little bit of something for each role, GitHub is starting to come out on top as the tool of choice for hosting code, managing projects, and greatly facilitating project communication to boot!
+We recently started using GitHub for project management after the developers started raving about how much they loved it for managing code.
+To our surprise, GitHub has proven a solid option for project management.
+Our designers have even started using it for some of their projects, which I think says something about GitHub's aesthetics.
+With a little bit of something for each role, GitHub is starting to come out on top as the tool of choice for hosting code, managing projects, and facilitating project communication.

-Some of the things I'd like to show you are not entirely dependent upon GitHub, but are good practices in general.
-However, I'll be mostly talking about how we are doing these things within GitHub and how we're using GitHub's tools for accomplishing our project goals.
-So, whether or not you like GitHub as a tool for your projects, I hope you will at least get something out of this.

 ##Project Introductions
 GitHub is pretty developer-centric.
 As such, the first thing a developer sees